KatiRemo/testingTelephones_unitTesting/phoneAPI.md

 If no person with given name is found, an empty array [] is returned.
 If no number with given type is found, an empty array [] is returned.
-If at least one parameter is missing an exception `'parameter missing'` is thrown.
+If at least one parameter is missing an exception `'missing parameter'` is thrown.

 For example Sheldon Cooper and work: